UrbanInstitute/nccs/_resources/sector-brief-2014.md

 ---
 title: 2014 Nonprofit Sector in Brief
-description: Annual reports on the state of the nonprofit sector.
+description: The 2014 Sector Brief discusses trends in the number and finances of 501(c)(3) public charities and key findings on two important resources for the nonprofit sector: private charitable contributions and volunteering.
 date: 2014-10-27
 featured: true
 featuredOrder: 5